 2. Caste is a system of graded inequality — each group is simultaneously oppressor (of those below) and oppressed (by those above), making collective resistance difficult.

 3. Religion supports caste — Hinduism's texts (Manusmriti) provide religious sanction for untouchability; therefore, Ambedkar argued, Dalits must break with Hinduism.
-He converted to Buddhism in October 1956 with 600,000 followers — the largest mass religious conversion in Indian history.
+He converted to Buddhism on 14 October 1956 at Nagpur with ~365,000 followers (another ~300,000 at Chandrapur on 16 October) — the largest mass religious conversion in Indian history.

 4. Annihilation of caste requires not just legal reform but destruction of the religious and cultural foundations of caste ideology.